Brian Higgins: Early life, education, and career

 Brian Higgins was born on October 6, 1959, in Buffalo, New York.
 A native of South Buffalo, Higgins served on the Buffalo Common Council (city council) from 1988 to 1993, representing the South District.
 Higgins's grandparents were from Ireland.

 In 1993, during his final year on the Council, Higgins was rated "Buffalo's Best Lawmaker" in a 1993 Buffalo News Survey of Western New York business and community leaders.
 Responding to the survey were 158 business, community, and government leaders in Western New York.
 Higgins earned the highest rating of any political leader, with a 3.81 out of a possible score of 5.
 The Buffalo News wrote of Higgins: "During his 5 1/2 years on the Council, he has earned a reputation as a thoughtful, soft-spoken lawmaker who has paid attention to both district and citywide concerns."
 One community leader said, "Brian is a very bright, responsible public official", while a government leader said of Higgins, "The best Councilman in Buffalo.
 Has great vision."

-Higgins graduated from Buffalo State College with a B.A. in political science in 1984.
-He received a M.P.A. from Harvard University's John F. Kennedy School of Government in 1996.
+Higgins graduated from Buffalo State College with a BA in political science in 1984 and an MA in history in 1985.
+He received an MPA from Harvard University's John F. Kennedy School of Government in 1996.
 Higgins has taught courses on state and local government, and the economic history of Buffalo and Western New York, in Buffalo State College's history and economics departments.
 He served as the 145th district representative to the New York State Assembly from 1999 to 2004.